IhorLazarkov/IhorLazarkov/README.md

 - 👋 Hi, I’m @IhorLazarkov and I'm engineer.
-Please take a look at for some info about me https://ihorlazarkov.github.io/IhorLazarkov/
+Please take a look here for some info about me https://ihorlazarkov.github.io/IhorLazarkov/
 - 👀 I’m interested in full stack development.
-- 🌱 I’m currently continue to work as Software Engineer in Test
+- 🌱 I’m currently continue to work as Software Engineer in Test (SET)
 - 🧑🏼‍💻 I'm a student in AppAcademy (certified post secondary academy) as Full-stack Developer
 - 💞️ I’m open for collaboration and constribution
 - 📫 How to reach me ilazarkov@gmail.com, linkedin.com/in/ihorlazarkov